bernstein1/touchcarecalc/replit.md

 ## Overview

 FinanceCalc Pro is a comprehensive financial calculator web application built for calculating various tax-advantaged benefits and financial planning scenarios.
-The application provides calculators for HSA/FSA contributions, commuter benefits, life insurance needs assessment, and 401(k) retirement planning, all updated with 2025 tax rules and contribution limits.
+The application provides calculators for HSA/FSA contributions, commuter benefits, and life insurance needs assessment, all updated with 2025 tax rules and contribution limits.

 The application features a modern React frontend with a Node.js/Express backend, designed with a glassmorphism UI aesthetic and comprehensive calculation engines for each financial scenario.